shaheertiger/vacymax/PRIVACY_POLICY.md

 We use your information for the following purposes:

 ### 3.1 Service Delivery
-- Generate personalized vacation optimization plans
+- Generate personalized holiday optimization plans
-- Calculate vacation efficiency and monetary value
+- Calculate holiday efficiency and monetary value
 - Provide country-specific holiday calendars

 ### 3.2 Payment Processing